cloydlau/json-editor-vue/README.md

 JSON editor for Vue 2.6 / 2.7 / 3, powered by [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).

-> svelte-jsoneditor is a brand new JSON editor created by the same author of [jsoneditor](https://github.com/josdejong/jsoneditor), which ['has become hard to maintain, and the architecture needed a big overhaul'](https://github.com/josdejong/jsoneditor/issues/1223). json-editor-vue is the Vue version for svelte-jsoneditor.
+> svelte-jsoneditor is a brand new JSON editor created by the same author of [jsoneditor](https://github.com/josdejong/jsoneditor), which ['has become hard to maintain, and the architecture needed a big overhaul'](https://github.com/josdejong/jsoneditor/issues/1223). json-editor-vue is an universal Vue wrapper for svelte-jsoneditor.

 🤹‍♂️ [Online Playground](https://cloydlau.github.io/demo/json-editor-vue.html)